ix-ax/axsharp/docfx/articles/blazor/RENDERABLECONTENT.md

 ### **Presentation types**

 **Presentation types** specify mode in which UI will be rendered.
-Within *Ix.Presentation.Blazor* framework following presentation types are supported.
+Within *AXSharp.Presentation.Blazor* framework following presentation types are supported.
 - `Display`
 - `Control`
 - `ShadowDisplay`